amazon-science/mintaka/README.md

 Mintaka is one of the first large-scale complex, natural, and multilingual datasets that can be used for end-to-end question-answering models.

+### What's new

+* **October 25, 2022**:
+  * Evaluation script is now available!
+See the [Evaluation](#evaluation) section below.
+  * Answer entities now come with Wikidata labels in all languages when available.
+  * Superlative and Count questions are reformatted with a `supportingNum` or `supportingEnt` field when a supporting number or entity was provided by the annotator.

 ## Dataset

 In this repo, we provide our randomly split train (14,000 samples),